ryantaussig/dotfiles/README.md

 ## Installation

-Run the `install.sh` script to install the dotfiles and, optionally, numerous applications.
+Run the `install.sh` script to install the dotfiles and optional applications.
 NOTE: The install script only applies gnome-terminal settings if the GUI options are selected.

 ## License